tmecklem/realtime-web/slides/index.md

 software for specialty hardware and operating systems.
 If you're here for that, you'll find that despite my IoT experience I'm woefully unprepared for that battle.

 Thank you for those answers.
-I think we have a little something for everyone today, so let's get started!
+This talk has a little something for everyone today, so let's get started!
  -->

 ---